 It’s not how long we sit at a desk but the attention we give to the task in hand that determines the value we bring.
 Many people today are in a state of ‘continuous partial attention’ which impacts their performance, relationships and well-being negatively.
 Mindfulness practise alters how we relate on a moment to moment basis with experience – in ways that enable an elevated capacity to focus/remember/learn, regulate and manage emotions and relate with colleagues.
 This makes a huge difference in how we function in our work lives.

 As a result, some of the world’s most successful companies including Google, McKinsey, KPMG, Barclays, Apple, Yahoo, Nike, Ford, Sun Life Financial and Starbucks are investing in mindfulness training for their employees.
-Some of these have even integrated mindfulness into their corporate culture:
+Most have even integrated mindfulness into their corporate culture:

 Janice Marturano – General Mills – (company behind Cheerios cereal and Häagen-Dazs ice cream)

 Janice refers to herself as a reformed ‘21st century juggler’ and is of the biggest names in this area.
 She brought meditation training to over 500 employees at packaged food giant General Mills, as well as Intel, Target, Mayo Clinic and United Way.
 In the wake of these successes, she founded the Institute for Mindful Leadership where she has developed and teaches courses to executives and leaders around the world.
 The Financial Times (Aug 2012) cited research results of its effectiveness:

 - 80 per cent reported a positive change in their ability to make decisions with more clarity

 - 89 per cent reported enhanced listening capabilities (to themselves and others)

 - 83 per cent ‘take time each day to optimise my personal productivity

 - 82 per cent ‘make time to eliminate tasks/meetings with limited productivity value